drwpow/KMDG-Job-Board/README.md

 `onClick` event.
 The inputs follow this format:

 * `class `- This attribute determines the database column to be updated
-* `rel` - This attribute gives the ID to be updated
+* `data-id` - This attribute gives the ID to be updated
 * `value` - This attribute sets the value to update the entry

 Once there has been an `onBlur` event called or the `Enter` key is pressed, a POST request